What can I do today to follow Christ?

 I have certainly come to recognize by now in my life that whatever measure of good faith and works I have in me are all a free gift and grace of God.

-As a young man I certainly saw how miserable I was but that was only after the Lord had cast His light on my conscience and will.
+As a young man I certainly saw how miserable I was.
+That was only after the Lord had cast His light on my conscience and will.

-I simply learned that I was unhappy and was really unable to do anything meaningful about it outside of the grace of God.
+I simply learned that I was unhappy.
+I was really unable to do anything meaningful about it outside of the grace of God.